CoreDX9/IdentityServerDemo/README_EN.md

 34. Dynamic proxy extension based on built-in dependency injection framework.
 35. Example of using gRPC Web Client based on Blazor WebAssembly.
 36. Example of using GraphQL Server.
 Reference: [Query](src/DemoApp/IdentityServer/GraphQL/GraphQlQuerySample.md "Query").
+37. Example of using Quartz.NET and CrystalQuartz Panel.
+38. Example of using NetPacket.
 #### and more...

 ### IdentityServerGui